jhpyle/docassemble/_docs/objects.md

 * <a name="DAList.does_verb"></a><a name="DADict.does_verb"></a><a
   name="DASet.does_verb"></a>`does_verb(verb)` - like the
-  `verb_present()` function from [`docassemble.base.util`], except
-  that it uses the singular or plural form depending on whether the list has more than one item or not.
+  `verb_present()` function, except that it uses the singular or plural form depending on whether the list has more than one item or not.
 * <a name="DAList.did_verb"></a><a name="DADict.did_verb"></a><a
   name="DASet.did_verb"></a>`did_verb(verb)` - like the `verb_past()`
-  function from [`docassemble.base.util`], except that it uses the singular or plural form depending on whether the list has more than one item or not.
+  function, except that it uses the singular or plural form depending on whether the list has more than one item or not.
 * <a name="DAList.as_singular_noun"></a><a
   name="DADict.as_singular_noun"></a><a
   name="DASet.as_singular_noun"></a>`as_singular_noun()` - if the